sb-ai-lab/Ride/README.md

 <img  src="./images/Ride_Logo-05.png" alt="Your Banner" width="30%">

-The RIDE is a python library for accelerating Deikstra task on any graphs with hierarchical method involving solving a problem on simpler graphs with further combining solutions into a common one.
-The method is based on the division of the graph into clusters.
-By using this division, you can eliminate many sub optimal route constructions and achieve multiple-time acceleration without significant loss of accuracy.
-More information about method ine can find soon in corresponding _article_.
+RIDE is a Python library designed to accelerate Dijkstra's algorithm on diverse graph structures using a hierarchical approach.
+This method involves solving problems on simplified graphs and subsequently combining solutions into a comprehensive result.
+The technique is rooted in graph partitioning, dividing the original graph into clusters.
+By leveraging this division, RIDE eliminates numerous suboptimal route constructions, achieving significant speedup without compromising accuracy.
+The library offers multiple-fold acceleration compared to traditional methods.
+Detailed information about the underlying methodology will be available in a forthcoming academic article, providing in-depth insights into the algorithm's mechanics and performance.

 ***It is worth noting that this method works for both transport and abstract graphs.***